natashaJ-NZP/animal-tracker-new/README.md

 # How to Set Up Project

 ## Overview
 Note: You only need to follow these steps if you don't have the following setup on your machine: WSL2, Docker, DDEV, and Drush.
-I highly recommended setting up a WSL2 Environment to run this!!
+I highly recommended setting up a WSL2 Environment to run the application!!
 We are going to set up WSL2, clone this project, run docker desktop, download DDEV, then download Drush after running DDEV.

 ## Step 1)
 Set up WSL2 onto your machine if you haven't done so.